 Introduction

-Cognitive approaches to Foreign Language Learning (FLL) have been dominant in FLL research and practice for decades, and even more recent notions of embodied cognition still afford the body only the role as a subservient backdrop to cognitive processing.
-However, current phenomenological research on embodiment has shown that cognition is dependent on (and shaped by) the body in terms of what sentient bodily functions are capable of perceiving and how they are responding to its unmediated coupling with the world.
+Cognitive approaches to Foreign Language Learning (FLL) have been dominant in FLL research and practice for decades, and even more recent notions of embodied cognition still only afford the body the role of? a subservient backdrop to cognitive processing.
+However, current phenomenological research on embodiment has shown that cognition is dependent on (and shaped by) the body in terms of what sentient bodily functions are capable of perceiving and how they respond to its (the boyd’s?) unmediated coupling with the world.
 This paper foregrounds these nonconscious perceptive and communicative qualities of the body in the context of FLL and argues for the integration of the corporeal dimension into performative FLL so that a truly embodied cognitive learning process is facilitated, with cognition not being in a position to raise all the multisensory perceptions, resonances and responses of the lived body to conscious awareness.

-This paper will begin with a short introduction and critique of cognitive approaches to intercultural FLL, before introducing phenomenological approaches to strongly embodied cognition (or mindful bodies) which emphasize the enactive role of the multisensory body for shaping perception, cognition, and action.
-The phenomenological concept of the lived body allows for the notion of pre-reflective body memory to be formulated which is different from cognitive episodic memory.
-In the second part of the paper, the benefits of integrating the bodily dimension in intercultural FLL will be outlined, focussing on performative approaches, and referencing neuroscientific research on language embodiment, body-involving translanguaging activities, and the impact of performative learning on the lived body and somatic awareness of its movements.
+This paper will begin with a short introduction and critique of cognitive approaches to/methods for intercultural FLL, before introducing phenomenological approaches to strongly embodied cognition (or mindful bodies) which emphasize the enactive role of the multisensory body for shaping perception, cognition, and action.
+The phenomenological concept of the lived body allows for the notion of pre-reflective body memory to be formulated, which differs from cognitive episodic memory.
+In the second part of the paper, the benefits of integrating the bodily dimension into intercultural FLL will be outlined, focussing on performative approaches.
+In so doing, reference will be made to neuroscientific research on language embodiment, body-involving translanguaging activities, and the impact of performative learning on the lived body and somatic awareness of its movements.

-Cognitivist Approaches to Intercultural Foreign Language Learning
+Cognitivist Approaches to Intercultural Foreign Language Learning (FLL)

-Cognitivist approaches to intercultural (FLL) assume that the accumulation, structuring, and representation of knowledge in a subjective cognitive space results in enhanced cognitive competences (e.g., Long 2015).
+Cognitivist approaches to intercultural FLL assume that the accumulation, structuring, and representation of knowledge in a subjective cognitive space results in enhanced cognitive competences (e.g., Long 2015).
 For this purpose, they tend to treat the foreign language (FL) as a system of reified linguistic structures, extracting isolated cultural facts from a much broader and dynamic social, cultural, material, and behavioural background.
 These facts and structures are taken as a representation of the foreign culture for the FL classroom.
-They are supposed to be learned and processed by the learner’s brain, turned into mentally represented knowledge, and internalised by transforming represented knowledge through one’s internal mental functions into competence, understood as a cognitive structure that generates skilful behavior to cope with complex and unpredictable situations.
+They are supposed to be learned and processed by the learner’s brain, turned into mentally represented knowledge, and then internalised by transforming represented knowledge through one’s internal mental functions into competence, understood as a cognitive structure that generates skilful behavior to cope with complex and unpredictable situations.
 These cognitivist approaches to learning have solidified into disembodied educational practices, conceptualizing cognition as a computer-like and logic-based processing system which is inputted with new information in order to build ever-more elaborate internal representations of meaning and competence (Baron-Cohen 1995; Goldman 2006).
 This line of theory and practice of FLL assumes that brain activities dominate all other influences on the FLL process to an extent that “research on SLA is increasingly viewed as a branch of cognitive science” (Doughty & Long 2003: 4).